 By the end of the course, the Counselor, Marriage and Family Therapist, Social Worker or Psychologist will be able to:

--Explain two of the three concepts of the Advocacy Model.
+-Name three concepts of the Advocacy Model.

--Explain three of the four goals of the motivational interview sessions.
+-Name the four goals of the motivational interview sessions.

 -Explain a key learning concept for FASD teens.